How to do Drypoint Printmaking? Complete Basic Guide.

 It is an easy technique to get to grips with and is a great method if you would like to take your drawings into print.
 It’s easier than etching as it requires less specialist equipment and no chemicals or acids.

-The drypoint intaglio printing process also contains different and unique steps just like other printmaking methods.
+The drypoint etching is an intaglio printing process that also contains different and unique steps just like other printmaking methods.

 Preparing the Drypoint Etching Plate

 The very first step is to select a desired material plate and prepare it by properly cleaning its surface and smoothing its edges.
 You can create a smooth surface by burnishing it with a fine tool or sandpaper.

 Drawing the Image with Drypoint Etching Tools

 An artist uses a needle or a similar pointed drypoint etching tool to draw or scratch the image onto the drypoint plate.
 The pressure applied when scratching creates a burr or ridge of displaced metal along the edges of the incised lines.

 The plate’s surface is then applied with ink, and the excess ink is wiped away, leaving ink only in the incised lines and the burr created during the scratching process.
 The ink sticks to both the lines and the burr, creating a rich, textured quality to the printed image.

 Place the inked plate on an etching press machine, and lay a sheet of dampened paper on top of it.
 Run the plate and paper through the press under pressure to transfer the ink from the plate to the paper.

 Multiple prints can be made from a single plate, but the quality of the image may gradually decrease as the burr wears down with each impression.
 Artists may choose to re-ink the plate to maintain the richness of the lines.